 An interesting parliamentary debate is taking place in Canada on promoting “name-blind” resumes.
-Taking a lead from the UK, the proposition in the debate is that resumes submitted within the Canadian public service should not have the candidate’s name on them, in order to preclude the systemic (often subconscious) biases of employers from manifesting themselves in the hiring process, whether it be in the form of racial or gender discrimination (or both).
+Taking a lead from the UK, the proposition in the debate is that resumes submitted within the Canadian public service should not have the candidate’s name on them.
+This would preclude the systemic (often subconscious) biases of employers from manifesting themselves in the hiring process, whether it be in the form of racial or gender discrimination (or both).

-In Canada, the parliamentary discussion around the issue of “making Canada less racist” in the workplace is gaining increasing traction, led in part by the proactive approach to social inclusion encouraged by Prime Minister Justin Trudeau’s government, which is perhaps best exemplified by the remarkable diversity of his cabinet.
+In Canada, the parliamentary discussion around the issue of “making Canada less racist” in the workplace is gaining increasing traction.
+That is due in part to the proactive approach to social inclusion encouraged by Prime Minister Justin Trudeau’s government.
+The remarkable diversity of his cabinet perhaps best exemplifies this.

 What’s in a name?

-Research on name-based discrimination points to a single conclusion: discrimination against candidates based on their names is a systemic aspect of the labour market that affects women, visible minorities, and women from visible minorities.
+Research on name-based discrimination points to a single conclusion: discrimination against candidates based on their names is a systemic aspect of the labour market.
+It affects women, visible minorities and women from visible minorities.

 In the United States, the discrimination against the African-American community was examined by comparing the responses to identical resumes with the “black” names Lakisha and Jamal, with ostensibly “white” names Emily and Greg.
-The findings showed significant discrimination against names that sounded “black”, with the “white” names receiving 50% more callbacks for interviews.
+The findings showed significant discrimination against names that sounded “black”.
+The “white” names received 50% more callbacks for interviews.

-Along with subconscious racial prejudice, it should also be noted that name-based resume discrimination also has a gendered aspect.
-Research on the legal profession in Canada, academia in the United States, and the private sector labour market in the UK, all demonstrate that women suffer from discriminatory behaviour in resume-selection on the basis of their names.
+Along with subconscious racial prejudice, it should also be noted that name-based resume discrimination has a gendered aspect.
+Research on the legal profession in Canada, academia in the United States and the private sector labour market in the UK all demonstrates that women suffer from discriminatory behaviour in resume-selection on the basis of their names.

 Huma, Habib, Heather, or Howard?

-There are several consequences of name-based discrimination beyond the purely moral dimension that are worth considering.
+Name-based discrimination has several consequences beyond the purely moral dimension that are worth considering.

 First, given that our immigration policy is premised on a points-based system with a view to labour market participation, subconscious racial prejudices are an unequivocal obstacle to policy implementation.

-Second, job discrimination also thwarts efforts to de-radicalise youth groups in Australia, and as an example, regression analysis has shown that young Muslim Australians face employment discrimination of an Islamophobic character.
+Second, job discrimination thwarts efforts to de-radicalise youth groups in Australia.
+As an example, regression analysis has shown that young Muslim Australians face employment discrimination of an Islamophobic character.

 The notion of name-blind resumes may therefore help to address several shortcomings in our society simultaneously.